ar0ne/spring-rest-department-app/readme.md

 3. Then you must create war-files:
 `mvn install`

-4. Copy war-files what you can find in `/app-rest/target/rest.war` and `/app-web/target/web.war` to your tomcat server `webapps` folder.
+4. Copy war-files which you can find in `/app-rest/target/rest.war` and `/app-web/target/web.war` to your tomcat server `webapps` folder.

-5. And now you can see result in browser:
+5. And then you can see result in browser:
 `http://localhost:8080/web/index`
 For REST service: `http://localhost:8080/rest/department`